 “She is already immortalized in American soccer history, and however much the sport grows in the decades to come will have her to thank as much as anyone.”

-In her autobiography, Forward (2016), Wambach admits her longing for a future ahead of her even in her beloved sport.
-When reporters inquired her about breaking Mia Hamm’s record and her next goal, she said:
+In her autobiography, Forward (2016), Wambach admits her longing for a future ahead of her in her beloved sport.
+In this book, she recalled when reporters inquired her about breaking Mia Hamm’s record and her next goal, she said:

 “I want to give more assists to Alex Morgan, so she can break my record.”
 And I mean it: there would be no greater tribute than being surpassed.